 The specialty shop: These restaurants specialize in just one or two things, and they usually do them really well!
 It may be Dim Sum, Wanton Noodle, Hainanese Chicken Rice, or Bak Kut Teh (pork rib broth).
 Often they’re open until everything sold out or half-day.
 Either way, if the locals are flocking to it and you see everyone eating the same thing, take that as a very good sign.

-Hawker Stalls: The most popular and inexpensive place to eat are at the hawker markets.
+Street Stalls: The most popular and inexpensive place to eat are at the hawker markets.
 It is usually open in the evening as you will be seated along the roadside without shelter.
 Otherwise, it’s a eat-as-you-walk experience as you find yourself buying small snacks from one stall to another.

 Things to do in Georgetown